resbaz/spartan-hpc-docs/docs/guides/script_generator.md

 Enter the details of your job in the form below and then click on the <a href="#makescript">make script</a> button below.

+This utility is adapted from work by Bernie Pope, Ben Moran and Lev Lafayette.

 <form>